Rafiqdevhub/Langchain-With-Node.js/README.md

 ### Development with Docker

-For local development using Neon Local (ephemeral PostgreSQL database):
+For local development using PostgreSQL (local database):

 1. **Ensure Docker and Docker Compose are installed**